Bounded Distance-control for Multi-UAV Formation Safety and Preservation in Target-tracking Applications: Formation Safety and Preservation for Collaborative Target Tracking

-The control bound $u_{\text{max}}$ is satisfied as seen in Fig. \ref{blf_mag_circ}.
-The control inputs to the agents display chatter due to noise in the measurements and operation of the system close to the specified distance bounds (see Figs. \ref{blf_comp_circ} and \ref{blf_mag_circ}).
-The chatter in the control can be correlated to the chatter seen in the inter-agent distances at the beginning of the simulation (in Fig. \ref{blf_dist_circ}).
-The control (and inter-agent distance) chatter eventually subside as the inter-agent distances settle to their reference values and the agent velocities match the target velocity in Fig. \ref{blf_comp_circ}.
-The chatter can be avoided by filtering the distance measurements for the implementation of the algorithm on the UAVs.
-Another important aspect of designing the algorithm is suitably choosing the distance bounds, accounting for the noise in the velocity and distance measurements.
-A useful metric for such an analysis may be $\gamma = \sfrac{\min_{i,j} \min (r_{i,j} - \underline{r}_{i,j}, \overline{r}_{i,j} - r_{i,j})}{SD_N}$, where $SD_N$ is the standard deviation of the noise in the inter-agent distance measurements.
+The control bound $u_{\text{max}}$ is satisfied, as seen in Fig. \ref{blf_mag_circ}.
+The control inputs to the agents display chatter due to noise in the measurements and operation of the system close to the specified distance bounds (see Figs.\ref{blf_comp_circ} and \ref{blf_mag_circ}).
+The chatter in the control can be correlated to the chatter in the inter-agent distances seen at the beginning of the simulation (in Fig. \ref{blf_dist_circ}).
+The control (and inter-agent distance) chatter eventually subsides as the inter-agent distances settle to their reference values and the agent velocities match the target velocity in Fig. \ref{blf_comp_circ}.
+The chatter can be avoided by filtering the distance measurements to implement the algorithm on the UAVs.
+Another critical aspect of designing the algorithm is suitably choosing the distance bounds, accounting for the noise in the velocity and distance measurements.
+A helpful metric for such an analysis is the least operating distance margin (difference of the desired inter-agent distances and their encompassing bounds),

+where $SD_N$ is the standard deviation of the noise in the inter-agent distance measurements.
 In our simulation $\gamma = \sfrac{0.14}{0.02} = 7$.
 A higher value of $\gamma$ is beneficial in increasing the robustness of the algorithm to noise.